cristinalom/coordinista-service/docs/api/outfits-patch-an-outfit-by-id.md

 # Patch clothing items by ID

 Patches an [outfits](outfits.md) properties.
 The outfit is specified by the `id` parameter, if it exists.
+In this example, In this example, the `season` and `event` properties are patched for the outfit that corresponds with the `id` parameter 4.

 ## URL